strongloop/strongloop-buildpacks/README.md

 <h5> Create Procfile and commit </h5>

-Create a Procfile in the root directory of your app that contains the following:
-    web: slc run
+Create a Procfile in the root directory of your app that contains the following:  web: slc run

+Update package.json to use the latest stable version of node.

+    {
+        "engines": {
+            "node": "0.10.x"
+        }
+    }

 To deploy, add your application to a Git repository.

     $ git init
     $ git add -A
     $ git commit -a -m "Initial Commit"

 Note : For faster deployment time, delete the application's node-modules directory.